 Dauntless was no. 148 in the 42-foot series and was made in 1988.
 Newer isn’t always better.

 Our hull above the rub rail to the cap rail, the gunnel, also has sandwich or cored construction, but in this case, the core is much thicker, made of blocks of balsa wood and has an inner and outer wall for added strength.
-Also, cored hulls do provide additonal buoyancy, if nothing else, slowing the sinking.
+Also, cored hulls do provide additional buoyancy.
+Clearly one of the reasons that when hove-to the boat bobs morthan rolls in big seas.

 But I am probably in the top 2% of researchers and I know the difference between opinion and fact.